India women's national under-21 field hockey team

 The India women's national under-21 field hockey team represents India in women's under-21 field hockey competitions.
 It is controlled by Hockey India, the governing body for field hockey in India.
-It's one of the most successful junior hockey teams in the world having won a bronze in World Cup twice and the title of Asia Cup twice.
+It is one of the most successful junior hockey teams in the world, having won a bronze in the World Cup and the title of Asia Cup thrice.
+They are the reigning Asian Champions, holding the title since 2023.
+The team is currently ranked 8th in the world and 1st in Asia.